BenjaminMassey/Parabox/README.md

 ## Overview

-Made by Benjamin Massey, Emily Struble, and Michael Welch for UO CIS 410 Spring Term 2020.

 A first person puzzle game based around the ability to reverse time.

+Created by Benjamin Massey, Emily Struble, and Michael Welch.

+Originally a project for a game programming class, now just a game.

 ## Play